Balaje/MultiScaleFEM.jl/README.md

 \end{align*}
 $$

 where $A_{\varepsilon}(x)$ is an oscillatory diffusion coefficient at a scale $\varepsilon \ll 1$.
 It is well-known that the classical finite element method with mesh-size $h < \varepsilon$ is computationally expensive.
 Higher order methods based on the LOD framework [(Maier R., 2021)](https://epubs.siam.org/doi/10.1137/20M1364321) aim to construct basis functions on a coarse mesh $H \gg \varepsilon$ that contains the information about the fine-scale.
 This then leads to a computationally efficient method that depends on coarse-scale discretization $H$.
 However, for time-dependent problems, it was shown in [(Krumbeigel F. and Maier R., 2024)](https://academic.oup.com/imajna/article-abstract/45/4/2248/7759638?redirectedFrom=fulltext) that for oscillatory diffusion coefficients, the higher order LOD methods exhibit at most $O(H^2)$ convergence for any $p > 0$.
-In this work, we develop an **enhanced-higher-order** LOD method that, for oscillatory diffusion coefficients, shows the optimal rate $O(H^{p+2})$ in the energy norm.
+In this work, we develop an **enriched-higher-order** LOD method that, for oscillatory diffusion coefficients, shows the optimal rate $O(H^{p+2})$ in the energy norm.

 The `README.md` file is divided into two sections, with the first and second sections discussing the minimum working examples in 1D and 2D, respectively.